jacktipper/raivBox/README.md

 In later versions of this repository, a hyperlink to a fully-baked OS img will be provided.
 Flashing this img to a Jetson's SD card will pre-load all of the software needed for this project.

-The DDSP synthesis is rendered in `raivBox/synth.py`.
+The DDSP synthesis is performed in `raivBox/synth.py`.

 Useful system stats and UI animations are displayed via `raivBox/stats.py`.